gekkota-os/SDK/API/README.md

 **system.avCapture:**
 This Audio Video Capture API provides a set of methods to capture input streams.

+**system.avcmd:**
+This API allows to send commands to an audio/video device (e.g. TV).

 **system.ddcOutput:**
-This API allows to send commands on the DDC bus.
+This API provides communication with the DDC bus through the DDC adapter.

+**system.cec:**
+This API provides communication with the CEC bus through the CEC adapter.

 **system.generalSettings:**
 This API allows to retrieve general settings for your platform such as the MAC address, the version etc.